quasarframework/quasar-testing/packages/e2e-cypress/README.md

 ```

 - run `yarn cypress open` and follow the guided procedure
 - select "component testing" option and accept all proposed steps.
-When prompted for it, if autodetection doesn't kick in, select `vue` framework and `webpack`/`vite` bundler accordingly to what you're using.
+When prompted for it, if auto-detection doesn't kick in, select `vue` framework and `webpack`/`vite` bundler accordingly to what you're using.
 Note that, after the migration wizard completes, Cypress is expected to display an error due to it's inability to run Quasar devServer out-of-the-box
-- if a duplicated `component` property is generated into `cypress.config.[cjs|ts]`, remove the one containting `devServer` property.
+- if a duplicated `component` property is generated into `cypress.config.[cjs|ts]`, remove the one containing `devServer` property.
 - remove from `test/cypress/plugins/index.[js|ts]` the code used to inject the component dev server, and add it into `cypress.config.[cjs|ts]` as

 ```ts